-MANSION HOUSE, WITHIN TWO HUNDRED YARDS OF THE DEPOT.
+MANSLON HOUSE, WITHIN TWO HUNDRED YARDS OF THE DEPOT.
 Now open for the reception of TRANSIENT CUSTOM and BOARDERS.
-Table supplied with the best the market affords.
-L. MONTAGUE, Proprietor.
-Jan.
-7, 1861.

-PPLICATION will be made to the General As-A sembly of North-Carolina, now sitting, to incorpor-ate Palmyra Lodge, No. 147, of Ancient York Masons, in the county of Harnett.
+Table supplied with the best the mar-L. MONTAGUE, Proprietor. ket affords.
+12-tf ate Palmyra Lodge, No. 1147, of Ancient York Masons, in the county of Harnett.
 ANSON PARKER.
 Jan.
 2, 1861.

-Nash," which will be disposed of at \$2 per gallon if application be made immediately at the Planter's Hotel.
+NASH BRANDY...A few kegs of genuine "Old Nash," which will be disposed of at \$2 per gallon if application be made immediately at the Planter's Hotel.